Conversion and Deconversion

 Uranium leaves the mine as the concentrate of a stable oxide known as U3O8 or as a peroxide.
 It still contains some impurities and prior to enrichment has to be further refined before being converted to uranium hexafluoride (UF6), commonly referred to as 'hex'.

-Conversion plants are operating commercially in USA, Canada, France, UK, Russia and China.
+Conversion plants are operating commercially in USA, Canada, France, Russia and China.
 The main new plant is Areva’s Comurhex, operating between two sites in France.
+China’s capacity is expected to grow considerably through to 2025 and beyond to keep pace with domestic requirements.

 Conversion of uranium oxide to UF6 is achieved by a dry fluoride volatility process in the USA, while all other converters use a wet process.